How to File a Freedom of Information Act (FOIA) Request

 What Is FOIA?

 The Freedom of Information Act (FOIA) provides the public the right to request access to records from any federal agency.
-Federal agencies are required to disclose any information requested under the FOIA unless it falls under one (1) of nine (9) exemptions which protect interests such as personal privacy, national security and law enforcement.
+Federal agencies are required to disclose any information requested under the FOIA unless it falls under one (1) of nine (9) exemptions that protect interests such as personal privacy, national security and law enforcement.

 Many of the exemptions may not be relevant for your industry, but the full list includes:

 FOIA also exists at state-level agencies.
 These laws may also be known as the Open Records Act, Open Records Law, Public Records Act, Public Records Law, Sunshine Law, Right to Know Act, Public Information Law and so on.
 Depending on which state you’re accessing information from, the process may vary, but the overall premise stays the same: to guarantee the public has access to the records of government bodies at all levels within the state.
 Learn more about Open Records by checking out the related article in our Learning Center.

 Filing a FOIA Request